verb (runs, running; past ran /ran/; past participle run)

 - Earlier this month it was revealed that some elements of the plan are running over budget and at least seven years behind schedule.

-- (Of a vehicle or its driver) knock a person or animal down and pass over their body: I almost ran over that raccoonMore example sentences
+- (Of a vehicle or its driver) knock a person or animal down and pass over their body: Anna accidentally ran over their catMore example sentences

-run down, knock down, knock over; hit, strike
+run down, knock down, knock over, knock to the ground, hit, strike